ulab-ai/supervised-learning-algorithms-with-samples/README.md

-# supervised-learning-algorithms-with-samples
+# Supervised Learning Algorithms
-Supervised Learning Algorithms with some samples
+We navigate through the different algorithms in the supervised learning universe